PIA, PSM not to be privatised

 He will attend Shanghai Expo as Guest of Honor which will provide him with an opportunity to meet with leading businessmen as well as other heads of government attending the event.

-Bakhtyar said priorities and future direction of China Pakistan Economic Corridor (CPEC) will also be discussed during meetings with the Chinese officials.
-He said the government had decided to increase and widen the scope of China Pakistan Economic Corridor in order to reap maximum benefits from this mega project.
+He said the government had decided to increase and widen the scope of CPEC in order to reap maximum benefits from this mega project.

 He said it had been decided to establish a new joint working group on socio-economic development.